 WORKING WITH AN ARTIST

 Working with an artist on a custom piece can be a very exciting time!
 You are putting an investment into your home decor as well as supporting someone who works hard at their craft.
 We have a number of local artists we love to recommend to our clients.
-Here is just a sampling of our local favourites:
+We have created a document titled "AMR Design's Favourite Artists" that rounds up our favourite artists, along with samplings of their work and contact information.
+The document can be downloaded here.

 Another option to bring a focus to your newly commissioned artwork is by having it recessed in the wall or inset into a feature built-in.
 When planned correctly, this can be a stunning showcase for your work of art.
-You should also consider (or have your interior designer help you decide) what will be the feature art walls versus the smaller intimate groupings of photographs and artwork.
+We will also consider what will be the feature art walls versus the smaller intimate groupings of photographs and artwork.
 Your interior designer can also help determine if the artwork will require backing for weight and what kinds of hanging materials are required.

 Timelines for a commissioned piece vary depending on the artist, so be sure to ask upfront on timelines to avoid disappointment!